mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 - Open VS Code on your Windows machine.
 - Go to the Extensions view by clicking on the Extensions icon on the sidebar or pressing `Ctrl+Shift+X`.
-- Search for "Remote - WSL" and install the extension.
+- Search for "WSL" and install the Visual Studio Code WSL extension.
 This extension allows you to use VS Code with WSL and will handle installing the VS Code Server on the WSL side.

 Open Your WSL Folder in VS Code: